 “Overall, tech has really helped people, especially with continuous glucose monitoring.
 There’s

-new insulin delivery systems — including better insulin pumps — with automated insulin delivery, hybrid, closed-loop systems, and hopefully in the not-to-distant future, closed loop systems.”
+new insulin delivery systems — including better insulin pumps — with automated insulin delivery, hybrid, closed-loop systems, and hopefully in the not-too-distant future, closed-loop systems.”

-While there’s been great advances, managing diabetes is still burdensome, and we don’t have prevention strategies or a cure, said Dr. Weinstock, who also pointed out that there’s a tremendous amount of research going on, with exciting possibilities for the future.
+While there have been great advances, managing diabetes is still burdensome, and we don’t have prevention strategies or a cure, said Dr. Weinstock, who also pointed out that there’s a tremendous amount of research going on, with exciting possibilities for the future.

 Dr. Weinstock has been pushing change forward through her clinical practice, trials and research, and involvement in the QIC.
 If there’s one thing that’s clear, it’s her investment in improving the lives of people living with T1D.